kbulgrien/sshchpwd/README.md

 # command-line arguments, or, for example, to prefix the command with sudo.
 # In the case of sudo, however, as this script is not sudo-aware, sudo must
 # permit the login user to run passwd without first retyping their password.
 # (See the sudo "nopasswd" configuration option.)
-If one or more optional
+If any prior optional
-# parameters are unneeded, empty quotes ("") serve as a placeholder for
+# parameter is not needed, use empty quotes ("") as a placeholder for
 # unused optional parameters.
+#
+# If supplied, both {oldpwd} and {newpwd} are required, and, unless {newpwd}
+# is null, OLD_PASSWORD and NEW_PASSWORD environment variables are ignored.
 #
 # Example:
 #